 7. The Road Not Taken by Robert Frost

-Here in this poem, the author was strolling down a forest during the autumnal season, here he was at a crossroads to make a decision between two roads.
-Also, to reflect back from a future perspective if he had taken the right decision, the result would have made a difference in the world.
+Here in this poem, the author was strolling down a forest during the autumnal season, here he was at a crossroads to decide between two roads.
+Also, to reflect from a future perspective if he had taken the right decision, the result would have made a difference in the world.

 Two roads diverged in a yellow wood,